|Click here for a definition of this term Class Eligibility:||2-Junior and Above||Click here for a definition of this term Minimum GPA:||3.0|

 Additional information about course equivalents for this program is available through the GEC website (Elon password required).

-Session II - mid-June to early July
+Session III - early July to early August

 Students are required to arrive on/by the first day of the program and be in attendance until the final day.
 Consult the program calendar for complete details.